Zafra Convent in Granada - History and Opening Times

-With a white facade, this monastery was built in 1540 with funding from the widow of Hernando de Zafra, secretary of the Catholic Kings.
+With a white facade, Santa Catalina de Zafra Convent was built in 1540 with funding from the widow of Hernando de Zafra, secretary of the Catholic Kings.

 Perhaps the most interesting aspect of this convent is the Arab House of Zafra dating from the Fourteenth Century, with a tiny courtyard of charming simplicity which affords a sense of peace within its enclosure.

-How to get thereYou can reach the Convent of Santa Catalina de Siena Zafra by Granada city bus: Route C1 and C2, bus stop 'Banuelo'.
+How to Get to the ConventYou can reach the Convent of Santa Catalina de Siena Zafra by Granada city bus: Route C31 and C32, bus stop 'Banuelo'.

-Information Related to the Zafra Convent in Granada
+Opinions about Zafra Convent in Granada